 www.kraeuterwerkstatt-lech.at (in German)

-- Cooking courses at given dates or by request are organised by Andrea Milstein from Essküche Götzis (from 10 persons).
+- Cooking courses at given dates or by request (next one in autumn 2020) are organised by Andrea Milstein from Essküche Götzis (from 10 persons).

 Cooking course with overnight stay